 3. Pay off your debt to simplify your life.

-I know you’ve heard this before on Making Sense of Cents, but this is a personal finance blog, so it’s very important to me.
+I know you’ve heard this before on Making Sense of Cents, but this is a personal finance blog, so it’s very important to me if you want to learn ways to better yourself.
 Whether you have student loan debt, credit card debt, car debt, or whatever else, paying it off will make managing your finances easier as you will have less debt to stress about.

 When thinking about all the mental clutter we have, debt can be a huge contributor to that clutter.
 Debt can cause a crazy amount of stress, and eliminating your debt is one of the most important ways to simplify your life.